-- B5.1 As part of the University's commitment to accessibility, the University encourages the recording of lectures.
-Therefore, some lectures will be recorded via lecture capture and made available to all students within their cohort. - B5.2 Where a recording is to be made, all those present must be notified of the fact at the outset.
+- B5.1 As part of the University's commitment to accessibility, the University encourages the recording of sessions.
+Therefore, some sessions will be recorded via lecture capture (i.e. Panopto) and made available to all students within their cohort.
+During the current pandemic, arrangements have been made for online teaching. - B5.2 Where a recording is to be made, all those present must be notified of the fact at the outset.
 For further details refer to the University's Audio Recording Policy. - B5.3 Where students register for a performance module (e.g. Drama production) or where the assessment involves recording (either by the student or the University) resultant media files may be used by the University on its subject pages or website.
 Students will be informed on the module details that: